-The school has adopted policies and practices which lead to a safe working environment.
-Good The school has adopted policies and practices which lead to a safe working environment and good housekeeping is practiced at all times and sets a good example to the pupils.
+The school has adopted policies and practices which lead to a safe working environment and good housekeeping is practiced at all times and sets a good example to the pupils.

 - Staff should ensure that all spillages will be cleaned up immediately with safe disposal of the waste.
 If there is a large spillage the Caretaker should be contacted to assist. - All rubbish and waste paper will be disposed of every day so as to minimise the amount of combustible material in case of a fire. - All storage areas will be kept orderly, safe and provided with easy access. - The school premises will be cleaned to an acceptable standard on a daily basis by the school Cleaning Staff. - Hygiene standards are of the highest attainable by all staff serving dinners. - All school staff are responsible on a daily basis for reporting Health and Safety issues to the Headteacher/person with delegated responsibilities for health and safety.